(Even if this is not your situation, anyone healing from infidelity will find help in this article.)

 During my healing from infidelity journey, the pain was so intense, I was like a caterpillar who entered my dark cocoon where I stayed, working to get out for a long time.
 But when the day came, I emerged as a butterfly, more powerful and free than I could ever have imagined before.

-Should I confront the other woman/other man?
+Should I confront the other woman/other man if my spouse cheats with a close friend?

 Most counselors and professionals will advise you against this action.
 However, meeting my other woman greatly helped me in healing from infidelity, so I wondered, why do professionals generally caution against this?